-What is considered a young learner?When venturing into the world of EFL, the term “young learners” may be broadly used, leading to some confusion for new teachers.
+When venturing into the world of EFL, the term “young learners” may be broadly used, leading to some confusion for new teachers.
 However, this is because young learners can be many ages!
 This group can include pre-school, kindergarten, and elementary school children (ages 2-10), as well as children in middle school (about ages 11-13).
-High schoolers (age 14-17) can also be considered young learners but these students are on the borderline of this category and if you teach at a language institute, you may have "adult" classes that also include students over 14.
+Middle schoolers can also fall into the teen category.

 What are some techniques for teaching English to young learners?